Just as he who called you is holy, so be holy in all you do...

 Questions.)

-everyone is welcome; everyone has value; everyone has a voice.
+everyone has value; everyone has a voice.

 If there are different points of view, we should not feel attacked or be hostile to one another; it is our different points